drseg/swift-fsm/README.md

 }
 ```

-By using  `.any`, the transition to `.verifyingPayment` will be activated when a `.coin` event is received, no matter what the wrapped value is.
+By using `EventWithValues.any`, the transition to `.verifyingPayment` will be activated when a `.coin` event is received, no matter what the wrapped value is.
 That wrapped value is then passed into the `verifyPayment` function where it can be examined. `FSMValue` provides a convenience `var wrappedValue: T?`, which returns an optional value (potentially nil if it is called on a `.any` instance or if `T` is optional and nil).

 #### Literal Expression Implementations